I finished eating.

 Locked.

 "Yes.
-I'm ready to cross into your universe."
+I am ready to cross your universe."